okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-with-entitlements/main/index.md

 User schema discovery must be enabled on your org for your app to understand entitlements and roles.
 To enable it, contact [Okta Support](https://support.okta.com/).

 When user schema discovery is enabled for an app integration, admins can't add attributes to the app user profile in the Profile Editor in the Admin Console.
-This ability is disabled because the contents of the app user profile are determined by the SCIM server between Okta and the downstream app.
+This option is disabled because the contents of the app user profile are determined by the SCIM server between Okta and the downstream app.
 Okta gathers profile elements from the SCIM server to dynamically build the app user profile.

-The SCIM server should be updated as necessary to maintain parity with the downstream app.
+The SCIM server should be updated to maintain parity with the downstream app.
 User schema discovery allows the app provider to determine the contents of the app user profile.

 ### Create an app that supports entitlements and user schema discovery